Medical Writing after BDS: A Career Guide

 Including testimonials from previous employers and references from mentors or colleagues increases your acceptability.

-• Resources for finding job openings include job boards, company websites, and platforms like LinkedIn and Indeed.
+• Resources for finding job openings include job boards, company websites, and professional networking platforms such as LinkedIn and Indeed.

-• Freshers can look for internships or freelancing opportunities at Internshala.
+• Freshers can explore internships or freelance opportunities on Internshala.

 • Jobs for health writers can be provided by various industries, such as: